lalicia/50_projects_in_50_days/README.md

 I've learnt about [Font-Awesome]() which is great, because this will be so helpful when needing icons in the future.
 The documentation on their site, however, is problematic as the React code snippets simply don't work - after quite a bit of faffing I managed to stumble onto the right way, but yeah...

 I'm also picking up new things in CSS with styling some of the elements, which is always nice :smile:

+I've used Axios for the first time, during the Github Profiles project, and been able to successfully fetch data and display it to the user.

 ## Other Useful Links